jacobsstarks/Project1-Automated-ELK-Stack-Deployment/README.md

 Only the jump-box-provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 198.101.32.242 & *private unlisted

-Machines within the network can only be accessed by ssh from the 10.0.0.7
+Machines within the network can only be accessed by ssh from the 10.0.0.7 private ip on Jump-Box-Provisioner, but the DVWA container on Web-3 & Web-4 is allowed from allow-listed ips
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- The ELKServer is accessible via 10.0.0.7 ssh connections using port 5601

 A summary of the access policies in place can be found in the table below.